 - track The track to which this applies - channel The channel to which this applies - time The time of the event - controller_msb The Most significant byte of the controller.
 In common usage this will usually be 0 - controller_lsb The Least significant Byte for the controller message.
-For example, for a fine-tuning change this would be 01. - data_msb The Most Significant Byte of the controller's parameter. - data_lsb The Least Significant Byte of the controller's parameter.
-If non needed this should be set to None makeRPNCall(track, channel, time, 0, 3, 0, program)
+For example, for a fine-tuning change this would be 01. - data_msb The Most Significant Byte of the controller's parameter.

+- data_1sb The Least Significant Byte of the controller's parameter.
+If non needed this should be set to None - time_order Order the control events in time (see below)